 Can I Have Both a SEP IRA and a Roth IRA?

 If you max out both, you can go ahead and open a Roth IRA as long as you’re eligible.
-And if you make too much money to open a Roth IRA, keep in mind that SEP IRA contributions reduce your taxable income.
-So you may end up qualifying for a Roth IRA if you contribute toward your SEP IRA maximum.
+If you make too much money to open a Roth IRA, keep in mind that SEP IRA contributions reduce your taxable income.
+So you may end up qualifying for a Roth IRA if you contribute up to your SEP IRA maximum.

 Roth IRAs and SEP IRAs offer distinct tax advantages.
 But figuring out which is right for you ultimately depends on your preferences and financial situation.
 If you like the comfort of tax-free withdrawals, a Roth IRA may be right for you.
 This choice also may be appealing if you find comfort in the fact that you will be able to make qualified withdrawals tax free.
 This perk is particularly beneficial if you expect to be in a high income tax bracket as you approach retirement.

-But if you run a small business and can’t handle the burden of running a large 401(k) for yourself and your employees, a SEP IRA may be best for you.
+But if you run or plan to start a small business and can’t handle the burden of running a large 401(k) for yourself and your employees, a SEP IRA may be best for you.
 You can make tax deductible contributions toward your plan and that of your employees, thereby fostering a beneficial working environment for all.

 Tips on Retirement Planning